-You know the opioid epidemic is bad when Sesame Street characters are dedicated to the conversation.
+You know the opioid epidemic is bad when Sesame Street characters demonstrate how addiction affects kids.

 It’s the world famous show that’s helped our children learn about letters, numbers, vehicle safety, and friendship.
 But Sesame Street — a stalwart of children’s TV for fifty years — also never shies away from bigger issues, like death, autism, and divorce.
 Especially when conversations around those issues become inescapable to even the smallest Americans.
-Now the groundbreaking children’s show confronts a new dilemma: addiction.
+Now the groundbreaking children’s show confronts a new dilemma: how addiction affects kids.

 Big Bird and company will deal with the subject through a Muppet character named Karli, whose mother suffers from addiction.